 Melissa has enjoyed many roles in plays, musicals, commercials, children’s shows, indie films, web series, voiceover, Fringe festivals, and sketch comedies.
 Melissa has over a decade of experience performing in the GTA, Canada, and most recently, abroad in Amsterdam.

-Melissa has also been working as a freelancer in TV production, and on live events, for the past decade.
+Melissa has also been working as a freelancer in TV production, Marketing, and on live events, for the past decade.
 She has also just started her own YouTube channel called Mellie Telly, and opened up an online vintage shop called Mellie Trendy Vintage.
 People have been rolling their eyes at Melissa’s earnest belief that if you can dream something; you can do it (from Walt Disney), for as long as she can remember, but she still continues to live her career by it.

 This website is to provide a glimpse into her arts career path, along with a personal blog for further insight into her travel excursions, performing adventures, lifestyle, and love of food!
 Enjoy!